virus-rpi/FlightAssistant/README.md

 # FlightAssistant

-This is a Water Rocket flight analyzing program
+This is a Water Rocket flight analyzing program for logs made by https://github.com/rkasti/WaterRocketComputer